shrimple-technologies/ouch/README.md

 ### Binary

+> Warning
+>
+> Ouch Browser is only available on x84_64 architectures.

 1. Download [the latest release](https://git.sr.ht/~shrimple/ouch/refs/download/0.3.3/ouch-0.3.3.tar.gz)

 2. Extract the file.
 This will result in a new `ouch-x.y.z` folder in where you downloaded the file.